Privacy: Securing Computers

 - Update & Security: Windows Security: Open Windows Defender: Security Center: Virus & Threat Protection: Firewall & Network Protection: All firewalls on.

 - Download WindowsSpyBlocker and run it.
-Select option 1 "Telemetry," then option 1 "Firewall," and finally options 1 and 2, "Add extra rules," "Add spy rules." after that's done, type "menu" to go back to the previus menu, then select option 2 "NCSI," and option 2 again, "Apply WindowsSpyBlocker NCSI."
+Select option 1 "Telemetry," then option 1 "Firewall," and finally options 1 and 2, "Add extra rules," "Add spy rules."
+After that's done, type "back" to go back to the previous menu, then select option 2 "NCSI," then select either option 2 or option 3, "Apply Debian NCSI" or "Apply Firefox NCSI."

 - Download DNSCrypt.
 I recommend using Simple DNSCrypt for most users.
 So click that link, download the .msi(x64 Installer).
 Install it, then launch it when done.
 Under "Main Menu: Configuration" ensure all boxes are checked.
 In the settings (the gear icon in the top right) ensure "Start SimpleDNSCrypt in tray" and "Check for updates on startup" are checked.